nxskok/pasias/pasias.md

 That says (a little breathlessly) that it is true that all the elements of $M^TM$ that are off the diagonal are zero.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The thing inside the square brackets says only to look at the elements of $M^TM$ whose row number and whose column number are different; it is perhaps easier to reason that elements of a matrix whose row number and column number are the *same* are *on* the diagonal, for example the element in row 2, column 2.</span>
+\marginnote{The thing inside the square brackets says only to look at the elements of $M^TM$ whose row number and whose column number are different; it is perhaps easier to reason that elements of a matrix whose row number and column number are the *same* are *on* the diagonal, for example the element in row 2, column 2.}

 (h) Predict evaluation score from